What goes on behind the scenes of a brand identity program? Here’s the lowdown on the city of Melbourne rebranding project.

 The most exciting part was when every thought, discussion, and move we made throughout the project came together perfectly, and we could tell that all the stakeholders were inspired to make the identity their own.
 Now we can just hope the public feels this way, too.

-A portion of this article appeared in Oryx (December 2009).
+An excerpt of this article appeared in Oryx (December 2009).

 © 2010 Landor.
 All rights reserved.